 black and brown happy new year text

-It is something that many people experience and find challenging to overcome.
+Many people experience it and find it challenging to overcome.
 When you lose trust in others, you can also start to lose trust in yourself.

-To help you overcome this problem, you need to focus on critical aspects of trust and use the key tips in this article to help boost your level of self-trust.
+To overcome this problem, you need to focus on critical aspects of trust and use the key tips in this article to boost your level of self-trust.

 The first is to have faith in your accomplishments.